lluppesms/dadabase.net8.function/.azdo/pipelines/readme.md

 ---

-## 4. Creating the variable group "Dadabase.Function.Keys"
+## 4. Creating the variable group "DadABase.Function.Keys"

 To create this variable groups, customize and run this command in the Azure Cloud Shell.